RestDB/codehooks-io-templates/crud-api-backend/README.md

-# Simple static web site
+# CRUD API database backend

-Get started with development of a simple CRUD API backend.
+Get started with development of a simple CRUD API database backend.
 This template uses https://codehooks.io/docs/database-rest-api for creating a database REST API.

 ## Connect to a project